-Zara is from an area of the Middle East where she never once encountered a Christian, church, or Bible, meaning she had no opportunity to hear the gospel.
+Zara is from an area of the Middle East where she never once encountered a Christian, church, or Bible, meaning she had no opportunity to hear the gospel while she lived in an unreached part of the world.
 She left everything in her home country to find a better life in Germany with her 4-year-old daughter.
 This decision was costly, and she feels unsafe and unstable in such a foreign culture.

 After a year of living in Germany, Zara met a group of Americans in the city center.
 After talking with her, they gave her a Bible in her native language of Farsi.
 The stories she read about the God of the Bible greatly contrasted with her view of God in Islam.
 She kept going back to the city center to find the Americans who could help her make sense of their God.
 She never found them, but she continued reading and eventually started praying to this unknown God.
 As the year progressed, her fear grew so much she felt she could not bear the weight any longer.